MaestroError/eloquent-regex/README.md

 # Overview

-### Dreaming of a world where regex doesn't feel like rocket science? 😄🚀
+### Dreaming of a world where regex doesn't feel like a rocket science? 😄🚀

 Regular expressions (regex) are powerful, no doubt.
 They're the Swiss Army knife for string manipulation and validation.
 But let's be honest, they can also be a bit of a headache.
 The syntax is dense, and a tiny mistake can throw everything off.
 It's like they're designed to be as intimidating as possible, especially when you're just trying to validate an email address!